oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 Figure 3-1 provides a high-level view of the JADN concepts that will be described in this section.
-JADN provides simple and compound data types that can be refined using type and field options (field options only apply to compound types).
-JADN can also be represented in multiple formats, both textual and graphical, and a JADN model can be transformed between the different representations without loss of information.
+JADN provides simple and compound data types that can be refined using type and field options (field options only apply within compound types).
+JADN can also be represented in multiple formats, both textual and graphical, and automated tooling can transform a JADN model between the different representations without loss of information.
 The Native JADN representation as JSON data is authoritative, but each representation has advantages.

 ###### Figure 3-1 -- JADN Concepts
 ![Figure 3-1 -- JADN Concepts](images/JADN-Concepts.drawio.png)